Based on belief, knowledge & practice,

 |The Big Questions||Why We Need Eearth||Happiness||Ecophiny & Empathy|

-Through the year, there are 17 instances for celebration in the Eearth calendar.
-These include:
+There are a number of instances for celebration in the Eearth calendar, including:

 Eearth's New Year is 16 July and the minute of the end of one annual cycle and the beginning of the next is 9.29 pm Australian Eastern Standard Time (AEST).

 What is the significance of 9.29 pm AEST on 16 July?

 At that time, in 1945, and in New Mexico, the first even nuclear explosion was detonated.
 This event is significant because it is one of the instances that is identified as the potential beginning of the Anthropocene Era.